mybatis/mybatis-dynamic-sql/src/site/markdown/docs/howItWorks.md

 It is true that mappers written this way are open to SQL injection.
 But this is also true of using any of the various SQL provider classes in MyBatis (@SelectProvider, etc.) So you must be careful that these types of mappers are not exposed to any general user input.

+If you follow these practices, you will make the SQL injection possibility less obvious:

+1. Always use MyBatis annotated mappers
+2. Use the SqlProviderAdapter utility class in conjunction with the MyBatis provider annotations (@InsertProvider, @SlectProvider, etc.)

+This is, admittedly, only security through obscurity.